gold2781/Bellabeat-Fitness-Data-Analysis/README.md

 [Table](statistical findi![statistical findings](https://github.com/user-attachments/assets/f032bd77-7db5-4e33-86ac-e52f07ff7b20)
 ngs.PNG)

-From the table people spent more time, more steps and burnt more calories on Tuesday.
+From the table people spent more time, more steps and burnt more calories on Tuesdays.

 [Chart](Histogram plot.P![Histogram plot](https://github.com/user-attachments/assets/73c09f9f-29e9-439e-90b3-029188b0be2c)
 NG)

-In this histogram, we are looking at the frequency of FitBit app usage in terms of days of the week .The frequency dropped on Monday and continued on Wednesday through to Thursday
+In this histogram, we are looking at the frequency of Fitbit app usage in terms of days of the week.
+The frequency dropped on Monday and continued on Wednesday through to Thursday

 [Graph](scatter diagram.P![scatter diagram plot](https://github.com/user-attachments/assets/40c63253-54ae-43e8-b618-7dfd0265f68d)
 NG)

 We observed that intensity of calories burned increases when users are at the range of > 0 t0 15,000 steps with calories burn rate cooling down from 15,000 steps onwards

 [chart](pie chart plot.PNG)![pie chart plot](https://github.com/user-attachments/assets/97431a55-f6ca-4c3a-9cd7-49215771160b)